milkmansson/toit-ina226/README.md

 ammeters.
 A sensitive meter with sensitive needle movement could only handle very tiny current.
 A low-value "shunt" resistor was therefore placed in parallel to bypass (or shunt) most of the current, so the meter only saw a safe fraction.
-By calibrating the ratio, read large currents could be read with a small meter.
+By calibrating the ratio, large currents could be read with a small meter.

 ### How it works
 The INA226 measures current using a tiny precision resistor (referred to as the shunt resistor), which is placed in series with the load.
 When current flows through the shunt, a small voltage develops across it.
 Because the resistance is very low (e.g., 0.1 Ohm), this voltage is only a few millivolts even at significant currents.
 The INA226’s high-resolution ADC is designed to sense this tiny voltage drop, precision in the microvolt range.
 Ohm’s Law (V = I × R) is used to compute current.

 Simultaneously, the device monitors the bus voltage on the load side of the shunt.
 By combining the shunt voltage (for current) with the bus voltage (for supply level), the INA226 can also compute power consumption.
 The INA226 stores these values in its registers which the driver retrieves using I2C.

 # Usage